PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 {{<
     figure
-    src="/images/clogging.webp"
+    src="images/clogging.webp"
-    caption="Cloggging in a bottleneck"
+    caption="Clogging in a bottleneck"
 >}}

 - **Stop-and-Go Waves**: A distinct behavior observed in congested systems,